actions-workshop/actions-workshop/docs/001-hello-world.md

 <img width="1262" alt="image" src="https://user-images.githubusercontent.com/3329307/171655904-27e82818-8e23-4462-a024-6d443ee8241d.png">

-Congratulations, you've just run your first GitHub Action worklfow. 🥳
+Congratulations, you have just run your first GitHub Actions workflow. 🥳

 > **About workflow triggers**
 >
 > Your workflows are only triggered by the events you specify.
 For more information, see "[Configuring a workflow](https://docs.github.com/en/actions/using-workflows)" and "[Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)".
-We will learn more about this in a bit.
+We will learn more about this shortly.

 ## 1.3 - Analyze your workflow

 In the list of workflow runs, click on one of the runs for the "Hello World" workflow.
-You will be shown its single job (`greet`) under "Jobs" on the left side the page.
-Click on that job to see its logs (you can expand the logs for a certain step by clicking on it).
+You will be shown its single job (`greet`) under "Jobs" on the left side of the page.
+Click on that job to view its logs (you can expand the logs for a particular step by clicking on it).

 The workflow run view also allows you to re-run jobs in case problems occurred (button on the top right).
-Re-running a job also allows [enabling debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).
+Additionally, re-running a job allows you to enable [debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).

-## 2 - Use an Action
+## 2 - Use an action

-Using bash commands to automate things is a basic requirement for any CI/CD System.
-However, writing shell scripts becomes very cumbersome if you want to scale up, and you tend to rewrite the same functionality in different projects over and over again.
+Using bash commands to automate processes is a fundamental requirement for any CI/CD system.
+However, writing shell scripts can become very cumbersome as you scale, and you might find yourself rewriting the same functionality across different projects.

-Luckily, with GitHub Actions there is a far better way of doing things: Using **Actions**!
-An **Action** is a small, composable and reusable unit of automation-code that can be easily used in all of your workflows.
+Fortunately, GitHub Actions offers a much better way to handle automation: by using **actions**!
+An **action** is a small, composable, and reusable unit of automation code that can be easily integrated into all of your workflows.

-### 2.1 - Add an Action to your workflow
+### 2.1 - Add an action to your workflow

-Let's just go ahead and use the most basic and yet common one to get an understanding: The `actions/checkout` action:
+Let's start by using one of the most basic yet commonly used actions to gain an understanding: The `actions/checkout` action:

-1. In your Editor, navigate to the `Code` Tab, then to `.github/workflows/hello.yml` and then hit the little pencil on the top right to reopen the actions editor.
+1. In your editor, navigate to the `Code` tab, then to `.github/workflows/hello.yml`, and then click the little pencil icon in the top right corner to reopen the actions editor.
 2. Add the following steps to the existing job:

     ```yml
     steps:
       - name: Greet the User
         run: echo "Hello World!"
-      # LS will simply list all files in the current directory to compare before and after
+      # List all files in the current directory for comparison before and after actions/checkout@v2.
       - run: ls -l
       - uses: actions/checkout@v2
       - run: ls -l
     ```

-    Note that, other than when running shell, running an action requires the usage of the `use` keyword.
+    Note that, unlike running shell commands, running an action requires the use of the `uses` keyword.

-3. Commit the changes, trigger a new workflow run
+3. Commit the changes and trigger a new workflow run.

 ### 2.2 - Understand the power of Actions

-If you check the workflow-logs and compare the output of the two `ls -l` commands, you will see that the `actions/checkout` Action has checked out the `main` branch of our repository onto the runner.
-And it did so without you having to specify any `git clone` shell command or any references or configuration.
+If you examine the workflow logs and compare the output of the two `ls -l` commands, you will notice that the `actions/checkout` Action has checked out the `main` branch of our repository onto the runner.
+And it accomplished this without requiring you to specify any `git clone` shell command or any references or configurations.

-And this is only the beginning.
-There are thousand of even more sophisticated actions ready for you to use that will make very complex automations a matter of a few lines of configuration.
-And we will see a lot of this over the course of this workshop.
+This is just the tip of the iceberg.
+There are thousands of even more sophisticated actions available for you to use, which can turn complex automations into a matter of a few lines of configuration.
+We will explore many of these throughout this workshop.

-But if you already want to take a glimpse on all the existing Actions created not only by GitHub, but the entire OSS Community, head over to our [GitHub Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=).
+If you’re eager to explore all the existing Actions created not only by GitHub but by the entire open-source community, head over to the [GitHub Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=).

 ## 3 - Use Environment variables and context

 You can use environment variables to add information that you would like to reference in your workflows.
-Some environment variable are even predefined for you to be ready to use (e.g. the person who triggered the current workflow run).
-To achieve that, edit the "Hello World" workflow and add the following lines:
+Some environment variables are even predefined for you to use immediately (e.g., the person who triggered the current workflow run).
+To make use of these, edit the "Hello World" workflow and add the following lines:

-1. Add an environment variable at the job level
+1. Add an environment variable at the job level:

     ```yml
         greet: